kfachikov/QUIZZZZ/docs/backlog/backlog.md

 - leaderboard for the best-scoring players

-As a user who enjoys playing on its own and testing their knowledge, I must be able to see the leaderboard for the best-scoring players so that I can see who is performing the best among all the players and possibly if I am among those who are.
+As a user who enjoys playing on their own and testing their knowledge, I must be able to see the leaderboard for the best-scoring players so that I can see who is performing the best among all the players and possibly if I am among those who are.

 - infinitely big sessions